makrai/notes/subramanian18-spine-sparse-embed-aaai.md

 * neural models capture the underlying complexity and latent trends
 * We propose
   a novel variant of denoising k-sparse autoencoders
-  * generates highly efficient and interpretable (word embeddings),
+  * generates highly efficient and interpretable word embeddings,
   * beginning with existing word representations like GloVe and word2vec
 * large scale human evaluation shows that our embedddings are
   * much more interpretable than the original GloVe and word2vec embeddings